WSJ: Evidence shows Trump played role in hush money payments

 Prosecutors had prepared a draft indictment of Cohen that was more detailed and included additional charges, people familiar with the investigation have told CNN.

 The indictment was sent to the Justice Department in anticipation of charging Cohen, a person familiar the matter said.
 But negotiations between Cohen and prosecutors then began in earnest and they negotiated a plea deal.
-Prosecutors never filed the indictment and Cohen pleaded guilty to an information containing fewer charges.
+Prosecutors never filed the indictment and Cohen pleaded guilty to a court filing containing fewer charges.

 The Journal report adds new details about how Trump was involved.